 N.E.
 Michel and his Piano Atlas (1945-1963)

-Norman E. Michel (5 September, 1894–23 December, 1972) did much of the early heavy lifting as far as the piano atlas was concerned.
+Norman E. Michel (5 September, 1894–23 December, 1972) did all of the early heavy lifting as far as the piano atlas was concerned.
 Norman was born in Pittsburgh, PA, and he ended his formal education after the 8th grade, which was reflected somewhat in his atlas.
 Michel was also a veteran of WWI.
 After the birth of Norman Jr. in 1920, Norman Michel moved out to Los Angeles to continue his long career as a Piano Salesman.
 Norman Jr. (d.
 2008) graduated from USC in 1941, and went on to earn a PhD, spending his career in education.
-Norman Sr. undoubtably instilled in his son the importance of education.
+Norman Sr. undoubtedly instilled in his son the importance of education.

 During the late 1930s, Norman Michel began to compile piano makers’ serial numbers along with years of manufacture for the first edition of his Piano Atlas, which was published in 1947.
 Norman and his wife, Ruth, lived at 9123 Terradell Ave. in Whittier, Los Angeles, California at the time of the 1950 U.S Census.